westial/minstore/README.md

 --------------------

 * Installer script.
-* Cache mode: endpoint receiving this option does store in memory only.
 * Indexes: faster access to the key columns of a record.
 * Request authentication.
 * Compare and synchronize the nodes.